Keratoconus: Epikeratophakia

 Rarely, a nonpenetrating keratoplasty known as an epikeratophakia (or epikeratoplasty) may be performed in cases of keratoconus.
 The corneal epithelium is removed and a lenticule of donor cornea is grafted on top of it.
 The procedure requires a greater level of skill on the part of the surgeon, and is less frequently performed than a penetrating keratoplasty, as the outcome is generally less favorable.
 However, it may be seen as an option in a number of cases, particularly for young people.

 Corneal ring implants

 A possible surgical alternative to corneal transplant is the insertion of intrastromal corneal ring segments.
 A small incision is made in the periphery of the cornea and two thin arcs of polymethyl methacrylate are slid between the layers of the stroma on either side of the pupil before the incision is closed by a suture.
 The segments push out against the curvature of the cornea, flattening the peak of the cone and returning it to a more natural shape.
 The procedure offers the benefit of being reversible and even potentially exchangeable as it involves no removal of eye tissue.

 Corneal intrastromal implantation surgery involving the implantation of a full ring is also available as a treatment option for keratoconus.
 Evidence supports that the full-ring implant improves vision outcomes for at least a year.

+Corneal Allogenic Intrastromal Ring Segments (CAIRS)

+Corneal Allogenic Intrastromal Ring Segments Keratoplasty (CAIRS Keratoplasty) represent an innovative surgical approach for the management of keratoconus, utilizing donor corneal tissue as biocompatible implants to reshape the ectatic cornea and improve visual acuity.
+CAIRS is a corneal transplant and due to its success rate, efficacy, safety profile and use of biologic tissue, it been recognised as such by funding bodies in Australia, the United Kingdom, Brazil, Japan, the Netherlands, Germany and numerous other countries.
+Unlike traditional synthetic intrastromal corneal ring segments (ICRS), which are typically made from polymethyl methacrylate (PMMA), CAIRS keratoplasty employs preserved allogeneic donor cornea to minimize risks such as extrusion, infection, or foreign body reactions associated with non-biological materials.